Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ### 3.3 Endpoint addressing

-For the CSM 1.2 release, the CMN is only available via customer-supplied IPv4 addressing.
+As of the CSM 1.2 release, the CMN is only available via customer-supplied IPv4 addressing.

 ### 3.4 Changes